-When ChromaFormatIdc or chromaUpsamplingFlag is not equal to 0, colourizationFlag shall be equal to 0.
+When ChromaUpsamplingFlag is equal to 1, ColourizationFlag shall be equal to 0.

-When pictureRateUpsamplingFlag is equal to 1 and the input picture with index 0 is associated with a frame packing arrangement SEI message with fp_arrangement_type equal to 5, all input pictures are associated with a frame packing arrangement SEI message with fp_arrangement_type equal to 5 and the same value of fp_current_frame_is_frame0_flag.
+When PictureRateUpsamplingFlag is equal to 1 and the input picture with index 0 is associated with a frame packing arrangement SEI message with fp_arrangement_type equal to 5, all input pictures are associated with a frame packing arrangement SEI message with fp_arrangement_type equal to 5 and the same value of fp_current_frame_is_frame0_flag.